Jeff Williams, Chief Executive Officer

 Christopher Porter, President and General Counsel

-Prior to Clinipace Worldwide, Chris Porter served as vice president of corporate development & legal affairs for Drug Safety Alliance, Inc. (DSA).
-Additionally, Chris served as group manager of the Siebel Venture Group, Siebel Systems, Inc. where he was responsible for all of Siebel’s venture transactions and management of a $30M portfolio with a specific interest in Life Science technology opportunities.
+Prior to Clinipace Worldwide, Chris served as vice president of corporate development and legal affairs for Drug Safety Alliance, Inc. (DSA).
+Additionally, Chris served as group manager of the Siebel Venture Group, Siebel Systems, Inc., where he was responsible for all of Siebel’s venture transactions and management of a $30M portfolio with a specific interest in life science technology opportunities.
 Chris joined Siebel through Siebel’s $542M acquisition of OpenSite Technologies where Chris was the original member of the business development group.

-Chris received his Juris Doctor and Masters of Business Administration from the University of North Carolina at Chapel Hill in 1998.
-Chris also earned his BA in Journalism/Advertising from UNC-CH in 1992.
+Chris received his Juris Doctor and Master of Business Administration from the University of North Carolina at Chapel Hill in 1998.
+Chris also earned his Bachelor of Arts in Journalism/Advertising from UNC-CH in 1992.

 In 2008 Chris was named to the PharmaVoice 100, an annual listing of the 100 most influential people in the life sciences industry.

 Daryl leads the service engineering, product engineering, and cloud computing infrastructure teams.